COVID-19 in India: Who are we leaving behind?

 The COVID-19 pandemic has uncovered and intensified existing societal inequalities.
 People on the move and residents of urban slums and informal settlements are among some of the most affected groups in the Global South.
 Given the current living conditions of migrants, the WHO guidelines on how to prevent COVID-19 (such as handwashing, physical distancing and working from home) are challenging to nearly impossible in informal settlements.
 We use the case of India to highlight the challenges of migrants and urban slum dwellers during the COVID-19 response, and to provide human rights-based recommendations for immediate action to safeguard these vulnerable populations.

-Modifiable cardiovascular disease risk factors among adults in southern Ethiopia: a community-based cross-sectional study
+Dietary patterns and their association with cardiovascular risk factors in Ethiopia: A community-based cross-sectional study

-Wondimagegn Paulos Kumma, Bernt Lindtjørn, Eskindir Loha
+Wondimagegn Paulos Kumma, Eskindir Loha

 A Regional Insight into Sudanese Women’s Participation in the December Revolution

 Yusra Elmobashir Abdalla, Hajir Hamad Bashir, Isalam Adam Omer Mohammed, Zeinab Onour Mohamed Adam Hanaa Inbrahiem Al Tirifi, Safaa Yasir Babiker, Amal Ahmad Hamed Batio

 Is there legal pluralism in Afghanistan?
 Notes on injustice and access to justice

 Antonio De Lauri

 Water segregation, water disconnection and human rights litigation: An examination of the use of law to challenge structural racism in Detroit and Johannesburg